 At Spring Law we have advised clients across all divisions of the Court system, typically in the High Court or International Tribunals.
-Whilst we do undertake County Court work and employment tribunals we always carefully assess with our client in advance whether the case upside merits a degree of legal spend or not.
+Whilst we do undertake County Court work we always carefully assess with our client in advance whether the case upside merits a degree of legal spend or not.

 As a boutique firm we have expertise in most character of dispute and interim Court orders such as injunctions, seizure orders and enforcement.
 Specifically we have expertise in the following areas of law:

 - The law of Contractual and Tortious Damages

 - The Law of Equity including unjust enrichment

 - The laws of Defamation, Privacy and Confidence

 - Civil Fraud

 - Sales of Goods and Services